 Yesterday, the Tory government published its white paper on EU migration post-Brexit.
 As a result, I spent my day arguing positively for immigration on social media, sharing fact-based articles showing that EU migration has had a very positive impact on the UK’s economy in the last decade.
-However, one tweet in particular was particularly popular, in which I specifically mentioned my personal experience with Scottish attitudes towards immigration.
+However, one tweet in particular was especially popular, in which I specifically mentioned my personal experience with Scottish attitudes towards immigration.

 Twitter is meant to be short and brief, leaving little room for telling long, nuanced stories.
 But the story behind this tweet is one I find worth telling, and I think it reflects incredibly well on the fact that there’s a bright, open future ahead of Scotland.
 I hope you find what follows to be worthwhile.

 I was born in 1991, in Faro, the largest city of the Algarve – Portugal’s southernmost region.
 Like many people my age, I faced the blunt of the 2008 financial crisis when I went to university the following year, and when the Portuguese right-wing government adopted increasingly destructive austerity measures, little hope was left for middle-aged people, let alone us young ones trying to make a life of our own.
 I was determined that I would emigrate after I finished my Master’s Degree in Medieval History of the Islamic Mediterranean, especially because in 2012 I had started dating the most wonderful man in the world.
 He was studying to become a dentist, and he too had no real prospects of staying in Portugal.

 In 2014 I finished my Master’s and he finished his Dentistry Degree, and so we moved from Lisbon back to the Algarve, to live with my mother.
 She owned a wee restaurant in Tavira, and my partner got an offer of work at a local practice, so we packed our bags and in early 2015 started saving up money to go abroad.